-So, if you don’t want to drink or swallow a lump of hydrolyzed animal skin and connective tissue, don’t fret – there are vegetarian ways to boost your collagen production.
+So, if you don’t want to drink hydrolyzed animal skin and connective tissue, don’t fret – there are vegetarian ways to boost your collagen production.

 Yep, the ubiquitous little soybean can help vegetarians get beautiful skin.
 Almost every soy product available contains genistein, which increases the production of collagen in the dermis.
 Genistein also contains enzymes that neutralize free radicals and help to preserve the skin, making it a more powerful anti-aging tool.
 Don’t forget to look for organic, non-GMO soy!
 It’s one of those extra-dirty foods, but all labels should be clearly marked to help you find a good option.
 For example, here’s a vegan soy protein shake that skips all the nasty stuff.